rootstrap/tech-guides/python/cookiecutter-django.md

 ### GitHub Workflow

-1. Create the path `.github/workflows` and inner it the file `python-app.yml` with the following content.
+1. Create the path `.github/workflows` and inner it the file `python-app.yml` (or any file name you want as long it is in this folder) with the following content.
 2. Create a project secret to use it at the config file. [guide](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
     - Name: `CC_TEST_REPORTER_ID`
     - Value: `Test Coverage ID`